atc-project/atc-react/README.md

 #### TheHive Case Templates

-are built on top of Response Playbooks.
+are built on top of the Response Playbooks.
 Each task in a Case Template is a Response Action (with full description).

 Here is the example of an imported TheHive Case Template: